 Andrew Bisdale graduated from Boston University in 2010, with a Bachelor’s degree in History and a concentration in Photojournalism.
 He has studied photography since high school, though he has enjoyed taking pictures with some form of camera since early childhood.
 In addition to his college education in editorial news photography, Andrew has become an experienced live performance photographer, and has shot numerous rock concerts, musical and dramatic plays, a capella performances and more.
 He also enjoys taking portraits, both in the studio and on the street, though his strongest passions are for candid features and street photography.

-In 2008 Andrew entered photos in the Boston Press Photographers Association’s College Photo Contest, where he won first and second place prizes in the Portrait category, and third place in the News category.
+In 2008 Andrew won several prizes in the Boston Press Photographers Association’s College Photo Contest, including first and second place in the Portrait category, and third place in the News category.
 The following year, he was awarded an honorable mention for another one of his portraits.

 In 2010 Andrew was hired at Davis Studio, taking photos of various sports, dances and events for high school yearbooks.
 He was promoted in 2011 to a full-time portrait photographer position, where he quickly rose through the ranks, earning a Lifetouch Portrait Excellence award for his work.